 No story.

-It’s just beans in a bag.
+t’s just beans in a bag.

-But the moment I show you something branded, maybe it’s Merlo, Campos, or your local roaster, suddenly you have a preference.
+But the moment I show you something branded — maybe it’s Merlo, Campos, or your local roaster — suddenly you have a preference.

+A feeling.
+A memory.
 A story associated with that bag.

 You might have had a great coffee there.
+Or a terrible one.
+Or maybe your mate loves the place.

 None of this has anything to do with the actual coffee in the bag.
+It’s about what the brand represents in your mind.

 Brands exist for one reason: to make customer choice easier.